GregatGit/todos-lab/README.md

 The db is read only - just to stop anyone from sending thousands of todos.

-When there are no more todos on the list or they are all done the top bar turns green.
+When there are no more todos on the list or they are all done the top bar turns red.

 You can see it running [here](https://gregatgit.github.io/todos-lab/)